This post may contain affiliate links. Please see my disclosure policy for details.

 He called it “Vigelandsanlegget” or the Vigeland Sculpture Arrangement.
 It eventually evolved into 212 bronze and granite statues that circulated around a huge central monolith covered in humans!

 Unfortunately, Vigeland died in 1943 and never got to see the park fully complete.
-Many of the gates and statues he had designed years earlier but were erected shortly after his death.
+Many of the gates and statues he had designed years earlier were erected shortly after his death.

 However, his legacy lives on and today it’s one of Scandinavia’s top attractions!